Human Genetics of Cancer and Iron

 Patient samples are provided by established partnerships with clinical groups from several Hospitals.
 We rely on cell culture and a wide variety of biochemical/genetic techniques.

 We are looking for an enthusiastic candidate, who wants to work in a young

 and efficient team to address new and challenging aspects of cancer and iron.

 - Average academic grade of at least 2.0 out of 4.0 or equivalent.

 - 4 year PhD position (2 years of fellowship + 2 year of contract).

 How to apply:

-Please send your application to joboppenings en imppc.org.
+Please send your application to joboppenings at imppc.org.
 Please include:

 - a CV including your contact details

 - names of two referees (with email and phone number)